lng2020/lng2020/README.md

 ### 👋 Hello!

-I'm Nanguan Lin and I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op)**
+I'm Nanguan Lin and I'm actively seeking **an SDE internship for Summer 2025 or Fall 2025 (with co-op) in United States**

 **About Me:**